quicwg/multipath/draft-ietf-quic-multipath.md

 mechanism defined in this document.

-When advertising the enable_multipath transport parameter, the endpoint MUST use non-zero connection IDs.
+When advertising the enable_multipath transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
 If an enable_multipath transport parameter is received and the carrying packet does not contain a non-zero length connection ID, the receiver MUST treat this as a connection error of type TRANSPORT_PARAMETER_ERROR (specified in {{Section 20.1 of QUIC-TRANSPORT}})